Soulnim/Web-Project/Kangen-Water-Web/README.md

 This is an my first attemp to design a website with raw HTML and CSS.
  >Inspired by Kangen Water Europe Web Page.

+ I had make it responsive as it supports small and large screen resolution.
+ >But it is not perfect yet.